 Why am I at greater risk during an emergency?

 During an emergency, your body processes glucose differently.
 Stress, changes in levels of activity and limited access to your regular food mean you may need to adjust your medication during and after an emergency.

 Use our resources below to help you plan and prepare for emergencies.

-The important information in this leaflet will help you to manage your diabetes during a natural disaster or emergency.
-The plan lists medical details and essential contacts and has a checklist for preparing a diabetes emergency kit.
-The leaflet is also available in other languages.
+The important information in this plan will help you to manage your diabetes during a natural disaster or emergency.
+The plan has space to write important contact numbers, your medication schedule and medical history and has a checklist for preparing a diabetes emergency kit.

 Prepare your plan and kit.
 Keep it in a safe place and up-to-date.
 Take your kit with you if you need to leave at short notice.

 Commonly asked questions about the emergency plan, checklist and kit.

 Emergency guide for emergency services, local councils, and the not-for-profit sector

 - The needs of people with diabetes and other chronic conditions in natural disasters and emergencies: a guide for emergency services, local councils and the not-for-profit sector

 This guide is for organisations and personnel who deal with natural disasters and emergencies during the planning stages such as local disaster management groups (local council) as well as those who deal with ‘on-the-ground’ situations after a natural disaster has occurred, for instance, those managing evacuation centres.